The Bluest Eye: Claremont, New Hampshire

 In 1999, parents of students at Stevens High School in Claremont, New Hampshire, objected to the book's being assigned to lower grade levels.
 The case started when parents complained to the school that they thought the book contained content that was sexually inappropriate for children.
 As a result, the school decided to remove the book from freshmen and sophomore reading lists, and deemed that the novel was only "suitable" for juniors and seniors.
 In addition, the school also ruled that teachers must send reading lists to parents early on in the year to get their approval as to which books their children could read and discuss in class.
-While some parents would have preferred heavier restrictions against the book at Stevens High School, they were glad that action was taken, as they viewed The Bluest Eye to be an "adult book."
+While some parents would have preferred heavier restrictions against the book at Stevens High School, they were glad that action was taken, as they viewed The Bluest Eye to be an "adult book".

 Littleton, Colorado

 In August 2005 in Littleton, Colorado, the Littleton school board voted to ban The Bluest Eye from reading lists, where it was listed as optional, and remove it from the libraries of the Heritage and Arapahoe high schools, despite the recommendation of a committee that the book be restricted to juniors and seniors.
 The ban was enacted in response to a complaint received by a parent of a ninth-grader student who was on the board and who took issue with the novel's sexual content, specifically the scene of Pecola's rape.
 Students protested the ban by reading passages from the book in their school libraries.
-In response to the ban, Camille Okoren, a student attending the sit-in acknowledged that "students hear about rape and incest in the news media.
-It's better to learn about those subjects from a Nobel Prize winner...and to discuss it with a teacher in class."
+In response to the ban, Camille Okoren, a student attending the sit-in acknowledged "students hear about rape and incest in the news media.
+It's better to learn about those subjects from a Nobel Prize winner ... and to discuss it with a teacher in class."
 Ultimately, the book was reinstated after English teacher Judy Vlasin filed an application to the board explaining why it should not be banned.